awesomething/remotework/README.md

 # YouRemote
-Find remote jobs anywhere you are
+Learn about remote tech jobs and apply from anywhere in the world